suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   //   To resend OTP for USER LOCKOUT RESET PASSWORD page, use FORGOT PASSWORD api
 		   //   To resend OTP for LOGIN MFA page is NOT possible with Cognito
 		   //
-		   // There is no lockout due for invalid OTP.
-Lockout is only for invalid password
+		   // There is no lockout due to invalid OTP.
+Lockout is only for invalid password.
+		   // If we apply lockout policy for invalid OTP, this will cause a deadloop because it will require user to change password which require OTP.

 		D. FORGOT PASSWORD
 		-  Request: